McGill-NLP/mcgill-nlp.github.io/_pages/join-us.md

 ---
-title: "Join McGill NLP"
+title: "Join Complex Data Lab"
-taxonomy: Join McGill NLP
+taxonomy: Join Complex Data Lab
 permalink: /join-us/
 ---

 We're always looking for talented individuals to join our team.
-Here are the various ways you can become part of McGill NLP:
+Here are the various ways you can become part of Complex Data Lab:

 ## Temporary Research Positions

-If you're interested in joining us for an **internship**, **independent project**, as a **visiting researcher**, or as a **research assistant**, please apply using our [Google form](https://forms.gle/3SA5K6pJxe4dAyhM7).
+If you're interested in joining us for an **internship**, **independent project**, as a **visiting researcher**, or as a **research assistant**, please apply using XXX.

 ## Masters and PhDs